Sweta-Kaundilya/Excel-VBA-projects/README.md

 **Project #1 :-**
-**Inseting and formatting text using Macro**
+**Inseting and formatting text using Macro** Objective:-
-Objective of the task is :-
   -To automate repetitive task of formatting tables and adding header using Macro.
   -Adding a button to  use the Macro.
   -Creating a custom button using Excel shapes.